 He attended the historically Black Hampton Institute, about 80 miles from Richmond, where he earned a degree in art education (the school then had no studio major).
 While still an undergraduate he won a competition juried by Stuart Davis.
-The Virginia Museum of Fine Arts purchased the winning painting (Chimneys, 1951), its first acquisition of a work by an African American.
+The Virginia Museum of Fine Arts purchased the winning painting (Chimneys, 1951), one of its first acquisitions of work by an African American.
 Wigfall went on to attend the University of Iowa before earning an MFA from Yale in 1958; he was one of the first African Americans to do so.
 From that point, his professional life was almost entirely devoted to teaching – first at Hampton and then at SUNY New Paltz, where he was a professor of printmaking from 1963 until he retired in 1991.

 Wigfall saw art as an expression not of individuality but of community.
 That many works in this exhibition are not by Wigfall but by artists who worked with him or were influenced by him reinforces this viewpoint.
 So does the fact that Wigfall devoted most of his art practice to printmaking rather than painting.
 Traditionally, the painting vocation involves individuals striving for originality and exhibiting their unique canvases in hopes of selling them, so it is well-suited to egotists.
 Printmaking smacks more of egalitarianism.
 It takes place in a communal setting where artists and technicians work together to produce multiple iterations of works, and most prints are far more affordable than most paintings.